-Gartner also assessed the vendors as to their ability to execute which included the company’s overall viability, their sales execution/pricing, their marketing effectiveness, and their actual product/service.
+Gartner also assessed the vendors as to their ability to execute, which included their overall viability, sales execution/pricing, marketing effectiveness, and actual product/service.

 Reply faces a similar situation.
 Formerly a Challenger, this year’s Magic Quadrant sees them placed as a Visionary.
 This is largely due to their lack of geographic diversity, as they are largely a European entity with little presence in North America.
 That being said, Gartner ranked Reply above average when it comes to digital marketing and commerce, multidimensional teams, and CRM technology and architecture expertise.

 Another fairly dramatic shakeup this year was the complete removal of several of the providers featured in the quadrant in years past.
 Though Atos, North Highland, and Slalom Consulting are not spotlighted this year, Gartner maintains that their absence is not related to their actual product and is more so due to their qualifications for assessment changing in the last year.
 All three vendors continue to provide CRM/CX implementation services and can be more fully researched in the last edition of the Quadrant.

 Gartner recognizes the continued and exponential growth of the space as we head into the 2020s and advises organizations to plan accordingly for the ever-growing relevance of CRM and CX systems and the need to implement them effectively.
 The report predicts that as early as 2022, demand for consulting and implementation services for digital marketing and commerce initiatives will exceed services for core sales and customer services, which are currently at 40 and 60 percent, respectively.